 Famed musician and actress Queen Latifah was born on March 18, 1970, in Newark, New Jersey.
-Her debut album, All Hail to the Queen, sold more than 1 million copies, and the single "U.N.I.T.Y." earned Latifah her first Grammy Award.
+Her debut hip-hop album, All Hail to the Queen, sold more than 1 million copies, and the single "U.N.I.T.Y." earned Latifah her first Grammy Award in 1995.
 Latifah has also garnered acclaim for acting, earning her first Oscar nomination for her performance in the 2002 blockbuster musical Chicago, and an Emmy nod for her portrayal of blues singer Bessie Smith in the 2015 HBO film Bessie.

 Queen Latifah was born Dana Elaine Owens on March 18, 1970, in Newark, New Jersey.
 The second child of Lance and Rita Owens, Latifah is best known for her social politics, acting skills and gift for rhyme.
 When she was 8 years old, a Muslim cousin gave her the nickname Latifah, meaning "delicate and sensitive" in Arabic.

 Latifah began singing in the choir of Shiloh Baptist Church in Bloomfield, New Jersey, and had her first public performance when she sang a version of "Home" as one of the two Dorothys in a production of The Wizard of Oz at St. Anne's parochial school.

 In her first year of high school, Latifah began informal singing and rapping in the restrooms and locker rooms.
 In her junior year, she formed a rap group, Ladies Fresh, with her friends Tangy B and Landy D in response to the formation of another young women's group.
 Soon the group was making appearances wherever they could.